 (2) Visitors.
 Visitors paying a parking fee in university garages or at metered spaces currently are not required to obtain a parking permit.

 (4) Special services permits.
-Special services permits shall be authorized by the vice president for facilities and services or designee for campus parking by individuals whose duties require intermittent parking at various locations/buildings.
+Special services permits shall be authorized by the Senior Vice President for Administration or designee for campus parking by individuals whose duties require intermittent parking at various locations/buildings.
 Special service permit parking shall not exceed 20 minutes in any location.
 When not engaged in the duties for which the permit was issued, the individual must park the vehicle in a designated lot.

 (5) Disabled vehicles.
 If a vehicle becomes disabled on campus and consequently is parked illegally, immediate notice must be given to the university police department.
 Notes left on windshields or inside vehicles are not sufficient.
 Vehicles without license plates, parked anywhere on campus, are subject to immediate ticketing and towing.
 Any student or staff member removing a license plate for any reason from a vehicle parked on campus must notify the university police department upon removal of the plate from the vehicle.